surveyjs/survey-creator/docs/get-started-angular.md

 ---
 # Angular Form Builder

-SurveyJS Form Builder is an open-source UI component in Angular that seamlessly integrates with any backend system and allows you to create and style multiple dynamic HTML forms right in your Angular application.
-It generates form definitions (schemas) in real-time and offers a no-code drag-and-drop interface that makes form creation accessible to anyone.
-The form builder UI features a dedicated GUI for conditional rules and form branching, and an integrated CSS theme editor for custom form styling and branding.
-In this guide, the terms Form Builder and Survey Creator are used interchangeably, and both refer to the SurveyJS form building component for Angular.

-This step-by-step tutorial will help you get started with the [Form Builder](https://surveyjs.io/create-survey) component in an Angular application.
+[SurveyJS Form Builder](https://surveyjs.io/create-free-survey) is an open-source UI component for Angular that seamlessly integrates with any backend system and allows you to create and style multiple dynamic HTML forms right in your Angular application.
+This component generates form definitions (schemas) in real-time and offers a no-code drag-and-drop interface that makes form creation accessible to anyone.
+The form builder features a dedicated GUI for conditional rules and form branching and an integrated CSS theme editor for custom form styling and branding.
+This step-by-step tutorial will help you get started with the Form Builder component in an Angular application.
 To add the component to your application, follow the steps below:

 - [Install the `survey-creator-angular` npm Package](#install-the-survey-creator-angular-npm-package)
 - [Configure Styles](#configure-styles)